Last update: 08th August 2020Open all rules

 - All cars in a class will be gridded together, meaning that cars from faster classes, that do not have a qualifying time, will receive a grid slot at the end of their class' field instead of the whole field.

 - The Qualifying Conduct Scrutiny will be set to "Off" for all race day sessions.

 - All cars will run without tyre limits.

 17. Contact Details and Communication

-- The series administration advises all team managers or team members that are in contact with drivers on-track to be online on the SCO Discord during races.
+- The series administration advises all team managers or other team members that are in contact with drivers on-track to be online on the series Discord during races.
 Generally, instructions will be given both in-game as well as on Discord, but there's always a chance that in the case of server issues, series administration members will be affected too, meaning they'll no longer be able to give instructions in-game and must resort to Discord only.

 - The use of the text and voice chat during qualifying and race sessions is forbidden.
 While occasional and accidental violations will not have any negative consequences, repeated offences will lead to penalties, especially if the message is intended to call out or insult another participant or series administration member.